 In general, the UBC Group Extended Health Care plan provides some financial assistance for physician-recommended medically necessary services and supplies, and will pay up to reasonable and customary charges for these services.
-Please visit the Extended Health section on the Benefits website for more details.
+Please visit the Extended Health section and the Health Spending Account section on the Benefits website for more details.